Respirology journal covers

 The role of the Committee is to:

-1. Liaise with the Congress Organising Company in order to:
+1. Liaise with the Professional Congress Organiser in order to:

 • Arrange venues, accommodation, travel arrangements

-• Liaise with city officials, city tourist and Congress bureaus
+• Liaise with city officials, city tourist and congress bureaux.

-2. Ensure efficient local arrangements for the implementation of the Congress program by:
+2. Ensure efficient local arrangements for the implementation of the Congress programme by:

-• Solicitation of sponsorship and exhibits from local offices of pharmaceutical, respiratory equipment and other relevant companies.
+• Soliciting sponsorship and exhibits from local offices of pharmaceutical, respiratory equipment and other relevant companies.

 7.5 Congress Finance Committee